o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 The **Asset Cache Server** (ACS) mode has three steps to set up the system so that developers can use it.

 {{< note >}}
-The next sections of instructions assume the root folder to be `T:/o3de` but it can be in any folder or it can run on Linux.
+The next sections assume the root folder to be `T:/o3de` but it can be in any folder or it can run on Linux.
 {{< /note >}}

 ## Create the Transfer Folder